Reviewing the skin-soothing Eczema Honey Cream I keep seeing pop up all over social media. Is it as good as I hoped it would be?

 - Keeps symptoms at bay when proactively used consistently

-- Comfortable to apply
+- Very nourishing and comfortable to apply

 - In addition to treating eczema, works well as a moisturizer on hands and feet

 - Now available at Ulta

 - At $29 a jar, can get pricey depending on how quickly you’ll go through a jar when treating your eczema

 - While moisturizing, the beeswax does slow down how quickly your skin absorbs the cream.
 Meaning you might run into issues applying this to areas beneath clothes if looking to use the cream before dressing for the day.
 It requires some patience.

 All-in-all, I really do believe this cream works!
 No, it’s not an “cure” for eczema.
 You will need to continually apply to keep your symptoms at bay, but it does a really nice job at treating existing eczema patches as well as preventing them from recurring quickly.